 Australia's existing tax settings favour larger mining companies that undertake exploration and production, as these miners are much more able to fund exploration activity from internal sources or borrowings, and are able to recoup part of their exploration costs through the taxation system by offsetting these expenses against other income.
 In contrast, smaller explorers typically raise capital from equity markets to fund their exploration activity.
 These explorers usually do not generate sufficient cash-flows from their activities to fund exploration or against which to offset exploration costs.
 As a result, they face a higher cost of capital than larger miners, and often find it difficult to borrow because of the risks associated with exploration.

-The Commonwealth Government has withdrawn the previously proposed exploration rebate, which would have provided a refundable tax offset at the prevailing corporate tax rate for eligible exploration expenditure.
-Instead, the Policy Transition Group (led by the Federal Minister for Resources and Energy and Mr Don Argus AC) has been asked to "consider the best way to promote future exploration and ensure a pipeline of resource projects for future generations".
+The Commonwealth Government has withdrawn the previously proposed exploration rebate, which would have provided a refundable tax offset at the prevailing corporate tax rate for eligible exploration expenditure (the rebate was one of the positive features of the previously proposed arrangements).
+Instead, the PTG has been asked to "consider the best way to promote future exploration and ensure a pipeline of resource projects for future generations".